1c7/Youtube-Auto-Subtitle-Download/readme.md

 # Download Youtube Subtitle

+If you read following install instruction but still feel confused,
+you can watch this video I made: https://youtu.be/_e9pGKO-V24
+(same as text tutorial down below)

 ### After install, it Look like this:
 (Yep, two program, one for auto subtitle, one for complete subtitle.)
 ![1](img_for_readme.png)